Surrogacy law reform

 The surrogate and her spouse are the child’s legal parents

-The court process for transferring parenthood takes up to a year
+There is a court process for transferring parenthood, which takes up to a year

 The post-birth criteria assessed by the family court for transferring parenthood are restrictive and exclude some families

 Children born through international surrogacy are their parents’ legal children in the country of birth but not in the UK